TRReeve/AkkaSearchEngine/README.md

 1. Download package

-2. cd into the package directory and execute sbt run
+2. cd into the package directory and execute sbt run (you can run in docker too but akka logging hasn't been disabled yet

 3. Follow instructions on the page